grantmcwilliams/PlexForBoxee/README.md

 Manual Install Instructions
 ---------------------------

+_**As of 31-Mar-2015 the Boxee application signing at http://boxee.tv is not working.
+So the latest release will not be available via the repository until this is fixed.
+To install the latest version use Options 2 or 3.**_

 *Option 1* - plexforboxee 1.10 in repository (all patches merged as of Oct 26, 2014)

 1. Navigate to Apps -> Repositories on your Boxee